crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Demigods (Dg)
   Demigods are mortals with some divine or angelic ancestry, however distant.
-  Demigods look more or less like members of their mortal part's species, but have excellent attributes (Str, Int, Dex) and are extremely robust; they can also draw on great supplies of magical energy.
+  Demigods look more or less like members of their mortal part's species, but have excellent attributes (Str, Int, Dex) and are extremely robust.
+They can also draw on great supplies of magical energy.
 On the downside, they advance more slowly in experience than any other race, gain skills slightly less quickly than Humans and, due to their status, cannot worship the various gods